Best Ski Resorts in Romania

 There are good road links from the major centers in the country, Bucharest being 573 km from the ski resort.
 But you’re much closer to Baia Mare or even Cluj Napoca.

 The resort has ski runs that would suit the beginner and medium level skier.
-There are only 2 ski lifts which charge 3 euros for adults and 1 euro for children.
-A one day ski pass will cost 36 euros for adults and 20 euros for children.
-(Make sure to double check prices for your dates)
+There are only 2 ski lifts which charge 3 euros for adults and 1 euro for children for a one-way trip.

 Included in the price of the ski pass is a free meal at the resort’s restaurant, which is a real bonus after a hard day’s skiing.
 There is 1 ski school and facilities to hire ski equipment if you require it.